adaptiveprotocols/adaptiveprotocols.github.io/careers/front-end-engineer.md

 published: true
 ---
 ## Company
-Adaptiva is a leading, global enterprise systems management company headquartered in Bellevue, WA.
+Adaptiva is a leading, global enterprise systems management company headquartered in Kirkland, WA.
 Our breakthrough peer-to-peer distributed computing technology is trusted by hundreds of large enterprises around the world.
 Our environment and culture incorporate our four core values: Integrity, Excellence, Work Ethic, and Dignity of Labor.
 As an employer, we offer above-market compensation structures, industry-leading benefits packages, and incredible learning and growth opportunities, in a fast-paced and collaborative environment.

 ## Job Summary
 We are seeking passionate and driven Front End Engineers who love solving big problems using well-designed and elegantly-written code.
 You’ll be on a team building the interface of enterprise-grade software in the Angular framework, delivering solutions to critical security and operational problems of the world’s most valuable brands.